kevin579/CS-Final-Project/README.md

 # CS Final Project
- The final project for Kevin, Vinter, Leo, and Isabel
+ The final project for Kevin, Vinter, Leo, and Isabelle